Studying Geography with Regional Foods: Russia

 It was an impressive dinner!

 Would you like more inspiration for your geography dinners?
-Check out our Geography with Regional Foods Pinterest board.
+Check out my Middle School Geography board.